Gu-Miao/dark-souls-keeper/README.md

 ## Support

-- Back up current save with name and description.
+- Back up current archive with name and description.
-- Quick back up current save with a time string as its name.
+- Quick back up current archive with a time string as its name.
 - Load backup to overwrite current archive
 - Remove backup
 - Search and filter backup by name